mxochicale/hai2017/reviewing/checklist.md

   flagging the mislabeling in a Figure, mispelling

 Finally, polish the review and submit it.
-Give a final round of review before submitting it.
+Give a final round to check the spelling and to fix extra errors review before submitting it.